Table of Contents

 It’s easy to see why Marshall amps sound so good.
 They have an aggressive, biting tone that can cut through the mix.
 This makes them ideal for playing in loud rock bands.

-The second thing that makes Marshall amps sound good is their unique design.
+The second thing that makes Marshall amps sound good is their design.
 The circuitry inside a Marshall amp has been tweaked over the years.
 This gives it a specific sound that’s unlike anything else out there.

 Marshall also uses a combination of vacuum tubes and transistors.
 This produces their signature sound.
 It gives them an unmistakable warmth that you can’t get from other amps.